virtualstores/tt2/guide_android/coresdk/location_based_communication.md

 }
 ```

-You can also register a listener for the trigger event and manually handle the events.
+You can also register a listener for the trigger event and manually handle the events allowing to customize the look and feel.

 <br/><br/>